Statler: State-Maintaining Language Models for Embodied Reasoning: Experiments

 \section{Experiments}

-To demonstrate the capability of our approach, we evaluate our method on three tabletop domains (shown in \cref{fig:bp-assisted}): simple pick-and-place, block disinfection, and relative weight reasoning.
-For each domain, we designed a training prompt and consider $20$ evaluation episodes, where each episode consists of between $5$ and $16$ consecutive steps of user queries.
-We ensure every episode contains at least one query that requires reasoning over the interaction history (i.e., it requires ``memory'' across steps).
-This section is organized as follows: First, we provide a description of the three evaluation domains.
-Second, we present the details of our prompt design.
-Third, we discuss the evaluation results and then provide qualitative analyses.
+We evaluate the capabilities of \acronym alongside state-of-the-art LLM models on three tabletop manipulation domains (Fig.~\ref{fig:bp-assisted}): pick-and-place, block disinfection, and relative weight reasoning.
+For each domain, we design in-context examples and consider $20$ evaluation episodes each of which consists of $5$--$16$ consecutive steps of user queries.
+Every episode contains at least one query that requires reasoning over the interaction history (i.e., requires ``memory'' across steps), which makes the task significantly challenging.